Qualifying for general registration

 How to apply and what to send

-You can email, post or or hand-deliver applications to our office (we do NOT accept faxed applications).
-Our email address is [email protected]v.au - you must email all documents as PDF files, NOT .jpeg, .png or other image files.
+Please email your application to [email protected] - you must email all documents as PDF files, NOT .jpeg, .png or other image files.

 To apply for general registration, you must: